-Student loan servicers often ask borrowers if they want to apply an overpayment towards the account balance, or to use the overpayment to advance payment due date.
+Student loan servicers often ask borrowers if they want to apply an overpayment towards the account balance or use it to advance their payment due date.

 The servicer’s explanation can be confusing for first-time borrowers with no experience making overpayments.
 Which option is the smartest financial decision?

 Extra payments over your minimum monthly payment can help you save money and pay off your loans faster, but advancing the payment due date might not be the best decision because your next monthly payments may be skipped.

 Yes, it may be helpful not to have to make a few months of student loan payments, but that’s where the benefit ends.
 It’s not helpful to your long-term finances.

 If financially feasible, it can be a good idea to start making overpayments on your student loans.
 The more money you can put down on the debt today, the faster you can pay the student loans off.
 That’s because you’ll accrue less interest.
 The magic of compounding interest will work in your favor by saving you that money.

 Unfortunately, making larger payments is not always a straightforward process.
 Student loan services typically offer two options for this ‘extra’ money:

 - Apply Overpayment To Advance Payment Due Date

 Apply Overpayment Towards Account Balance